ava12/llx/README.md

 ### Aside tokens

 A source may contain tokens which are not used in grammar rules, e.g. spaces, line breaks, comments.
 Such tokens still can be hooked, e.g. to autogenerate semicolons at line breaks.
-Normally aside tokens are dropped, but token hooks can instruct the parser to keep them, e.g. keep comments for documentation generator.

 ### External tokens